NisanYildiz/selection-shadow/README.md

 ### data

-[*data*](data) directory includes all of the gene expression matrices used in the study (except for the gene expression matrices of the Tabula Muris Senis dataset).
+[*data*](data) directory includes all of the gene expression matrices used in the study (except for the gene expression matrices of the Tabula Muris Senis dataset), as well as the data on the population genomics analyses.
 The main *data* directory contains subdirectories for each of the species used in the study.
-How expression matrices were generated are explained in the Methods section of the manuscript.
+How expression matrices and TajimasD values were generated are explained in the Methods section of the manuscript.

 For the Tabula Muris Senis dataset, information on how to download single cell expression values are given in the README file under